CMCDragonkai/.dotfiles-nixos/README.md

 ### Notation

-This notation is used in some configuration files such as `.inputrc` and Emacs:
+This notation is used in some configuration files such as `.inputrc`:

 * `\C` - <kbd>Ctrl</kbd>
 * `\S` - <kbd>Shift</kbd>